fourtytoo/record-deps/README.md

 ## Query

-If you want to avoit extracting the file from the jar every time you want to check the dependency tree of a jar, you may want to include this code in your project:
+If you want to avoid extracting the file from the jar every time you want to check the dependency tree, you may want to include this code in your project:

 ```clojure
 (ns resource